Bill-Gray/PDCursesMod/fb/README.md

 This is in a primitive,  but largely working,  state.
 Shortcomings (which should be addressable) are :

-- It assumes 32 bits/pixel.
-It should be relatively easy to support other bit depths with suitable changes to the `PDC_transform_line()` function in `pdcdisp.c`.
+- It assumes 8 or 32 bits/pixel.
+It should be relatively easy to support other bit depths with suitable changes to the `PDC_transform_line()` function in `pdcdisp.c`,  but I don't currently have a system that supports 15-, 16-, or 24-bits per pixel.
 - The mouse is not supported,  at least not on my machine.
 (I've never gotten the mouse to work in the Linux console.
 Almost certainly something I'm doing wrong.)
 - Italic and bold fonts are synthesized from the given font,  but it would be relatively easy to let specific fonts be used for that purpose.